 Instead of grouping children, group tasks.

-Batching is beautiful: Batching is the scientific word for doing the same task at once.
+Batching is the scientific word for doing the same task at once.
 It saves time because you get all the materials for the task out just once.
 It saves time because you don’t have to spend valuable minutes getting ready for the task and then putting things away.

-It keeps you organized.
+And it keeps you organized.
 The materials you need for a specific task are only out and in the way during that task.
 This speaks to all of us teachers whose desk becomes the dumping ground for the masking tape, math worksheets, books, rulers and everything else you didn’t quite finish so you dumped it on your desk until the next time you can get to it.
 Batching forces you to have these things placed where they belong before you start.

 Things that can be batched in the teaching world: